neuroflip/ITAcademy-Sprint4-TypeScript-API/README.md

  - there is an error management when accessing to the APIs.
 Each component will capture the possible errors to show a message to the user in ui
  - the code done in typescript using OO and inheritance.
 This way we can reuse easyly the fetch code and implement new data fetch providers to access new apis
  - all the modules includes his own tests
+ - the css selectors are using BEM nomenclature

 ## CI pipeline